MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Classes.md

 `Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
 Classes are not imported.
-The [using module](./about_Using) statement imports the classes defined in the module.
+The `using module` statement imports the classes defined in the module.
 If the module isn't loaded in the current session, the `using` statement fails.
+For more information about the `using` statement, see [about_Using](about_Using).

 ## The PSReference type is not supported with class members